TheNinth7/evcc-garmin/docs/README.md

 </table>

 The view includes an option equivalent to the "Adjust solar forecast based on real production data" setting in the evcc user interface.
 When this option is enabled in the [Site Settings](#sites) of the app, the forecast view will display data adjusted using the scale factor provided by evcc.
 This adjustment is indicated by the label "adj. w/ real data" in the view.

+**Note for devices using the tiny glance**: These devices do not have enough memory to support the glance and background processes handling forecast data.
+As a result, the full state including the forecast will only be requested when the widget is opened.
+Since the forecast is optional, the forecast view will be added only after the response is received.

 #### Statistics View